Loyola F.C.: Loyola Victorias

-Crest
+Crest and colors

 The club's crest is a variation of the Ateneo de Manila University seal, from which the club traces its roots.
 However, the seal's origin is the Shield of Oñaz-Loyola, a symbol of St. Ignatius family's Oñaz lineage.

 The crest's colors are gold, maroon, and blue – representing nobility, strength, and loyalty respectively.
 The left side of the crest consists of seven maroon bars going diagonally from the upper left to the lower right on a gold field.
 The right side of the crest features a pair of rampant gray wolves flanking each side of a cooking pot.
 The "Loyola" name was a contraction of the words Lobo y Olla which literally meant "wolf and pot" in Spanish.
 The wolves are a symbol of nobility, and represents the players and fans of the club.

 In 2017, the gray wolves was replaced by a sea-lion which is a representation of Manila.